Introduction

 - Ensuring the security and availability of data

-Furthermore, data administrators are responsible for:
+Furthermore, are responsible for:

 - Resolving issues